TW-ASMP/TWmaximoConfig/Classification/asset_classification.md

 [ ] - We should add parts of assets that experience very different life-cycle curve from the whole.
 E.g. sludge collector on a sedimentation tank or agitator in a digester

 [ ] - need to incorporate logseq://graph/LogSeq?block-id=646b90ee-6b09-48e3-bec5-9fccfb6bd8d8

+[ ] Classificaion of assets,composed of a collection of assets are specified in the role classifcation file.
+[ ] what about
+    * watercourse - what is the parent CATegory?
+    * easement

 ### Arguments to Corp
 - This structure is always changing, new classes and necessary fields are constainly being added or changed.
 How do we keep track of changes and data collection forms in multiple applications (GIS, WMS, capital data collection spreadsheet)?